bassemustafa/fcfs-algo/README.md

 #  First Come First Served Scheduling Algorithm.

-## OS college project for scheduling algorithms to handle CPU Processes in the queue.
+## OS college project for scheduling algorithms to handle CPU Processes in the queue using FCFS Algorithm.

 ### The Project Walkthrough: